Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic09_intro.md

 4\.
 Check out the [solution](assignment09_solution) (same as a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis-solution)) to the demo assignment (optional);

 5\.
-Complete [Bonus Assignment 9](bonus09) where you'll engineer some features and apply a m achine learning model to a time series prediction task (optional, available under Patreon ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse)).
+Complete [Bonus Assignment 9](bonus09) where you'll engineer some features and apply a machine learning model to a time series prediction task (optional, available under Patreon ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse)).